hashicorp/terraform-provider-azurerm/website/docs/r/media_transform.html.markdown

 * `audio_analysis_mode` - (Optional) Possible values are `Basic` or `Standard`.
 Determines the set of audio analysis operations to be performed.
 Default to `Standard`.

 * `experimental_options` - (Optional) Dictionary containing key value pairs for parameters not exposed in the preset itself.

 ---

+An `audio` block supports the following:

+* `input_label` - (Required) The label of the job input which is to be used as an overlay.
+The input must specify exact one file.
+You can specify an image file in JPG, PNG, GIF or BMP format, or an audio file (such as a WAV, MP3, WMA or M4A file), or a video file.

+* `audio_gain_level` - (Optional) The gain level of audio in the overlay.
+The value should be in the range `0` to `1.0`.
+The default is `1.0`.

+* `end` - (Optional) The end position, with reference to the input video, at which the overlay ends.
+The value should be in ISO 8601 format.
+For example, `PT30S` to end the overlay at 30 seconds into the input video.
+If not specified or the value is greater than the input video duration, the overlay will be applied until the end of the input video if the overlay media duration is greater than the input video duration, else the overlay will last as long as the overlay media duration.

+* `fade_in_duration` - (Optional) The duration over which the overlay fades in onto the input video.
+The value should be in ISO 8601 duration format.
+If not specified the default behavior is to have no fade in (same as `PT0S`).

+* `fade_out_duration` - (Optional) The duration over which the overlay fades out of the input video.
+The value should be in ISO 8601 duration format.
+If not specified the default behavior is to have no fade out (same as `PT0S`).

+* `start` - (Optional) The start position, with reference to the input video, at which the overlay starts.
+The value should be in ISO 8601 format.
+For example, `PT05S` to start the overlay at 5 seconds into the input video.
+If not specified the overlay starts from the beginning of the input video.

+---